African net sponge

 What makes an African exfoliating net sponge so special though and how does it compare to a loofah?

-What is An African Net Sponge?
+First, What’s an African Net Sponge?

 An African net sponge, also known as the African exfoliating net, is a handcrafted shower cleansing tool originating from West Africa.
 It is made using traditional weaving techniques, creating a net-like structure that is ideal for gentle yet effective exfoliation.